-The allowance for credit losses represents an estimate of the lifetime expected credit losses inherent in trade receivables as of the balance sheet date.
-We assess the adequacy of the allowance for credit losses on a quarterly basis based on historical information and current economic conditions and forecasts.
-Subsequent changes in the allowance for credit losses are recorded in current earnings and reversal of previous losses are permitted under the current guidance.
+The provision for credit losses represents an estimate of the lifetime expected credit losses inherent in trade receivables as of the consolidated balance sheet date.
+We assess the adequacy of the provision for credit losses on a quarterly basis based on historical information and current economic conditions and forecasts.
+Subsequent changes in the provision for credit losses are recorded in current earnings and reversal of previous losses are permitted under the current guidance.